Welcome to Via de Cristo of Western Washington

 History of Cursillo

-The Cursillo method is used by Alpha, Encounter, Antioch, Search (high school students), Awakening (college students), Cum Christo, DeColores (adult ecumenical), Happening, The Journey (United Church of Christ), Kairos Prison Ministry, Kairos (for older teenagers), Gennesaret (for those living with a serious illness), Koinonia, Lamplighter Ministries, Light of Love, Teens Encounter Christ aka TEC (teen ecumenical), Residents Encounter Christ (REC) (a jail/prison ministry), Tres Dias, Unidos en Cristo, Via de Cristo (Lutheran Adult), Chrysalis Flight (Methodist Youth), and Walk to Emmaus (Methodist Adult).
+The Cursillo method has inspired many other retreat and renewal programs across different Christian traditions.
+Some of these include Alpha, Encounter, Antioch, Search (for high school students), Awakening (college students), Cum Christo, DeColores (adult ecumenical), Happening, The Journey (United Church of Christ), Kairos Prison Ministry, Gennesaret (for those with serious illness), Koinonia, Lamplighter Ministries, Teens Encounter Christ (TEC), Tres Dias, Unidos en Cristo, Via de Cristo (Lutheran adults), Chrysalis Flight (Methodist youth), and Walk to Emmaus (Methodist adults).